leyondlee/VBA_DatePicker/README.md

 </div>

 # VBA_DatePicker
-VBA_DatePicker is a datepicker form written in VBA.
+VBA_DatePicker is a datepicker written in VBA.
 It was developed for developers to provide a way for users to select a date from a calendar.

 ## Setting up
 1. Open your project in **Microsoft Visual Basic for Applications**.